IngoClemens/placeReflection/README.md

 Press and hold Ctrl or Shift while dragging.
 This moves the object towards/away from the reflection point.
 Ctrl gives a finer control whereas Shift performs the moving in a faster fashion.

+This module also contains the Quick Zoom Tool.
+Please see the end of this file for a description.

 ## Installation

 For ease of use the script and related files are combined as a module.
 This allows for an easy installation and keeps all necessary files in one location.